-- (a) RRS 32 is deleted and replaced with: 'After the starting signal, the RC may abandon or shorten any match for any reason, after consulting with the match umpires when practical.' - (b) Within a flight, when a visual signal is displayed over a numeral pennant, the signal applies to that match only. - 10.5 The RC may make radio transmissions to competitors to announce pairings, signals or other communications.
+(a) RRS 32 is deleted and replaced with: 'After the starting signal, the RC may abandon or shorten any match for any reason, after consulting with the match umpires when practical.'

+- (b) Within a flight, when a visual signal is displayed over a numeral pennant, the signal applies to that match only. - (c) Match umpires may verbally inform the competitors in their match of an abandonment at the request of the RC without a visual or sound signal being made by the RC.
+This changes Race Signals and rule 32. - 10.5 The RC may make radio transmissions to competitors to announce pairings, signals or other communications.
 A failure to make these transmissions consistently or a failure of a competitor to hear them is not cause for redress.
 This changes RRS 62.1(a).